prakashujjwal1010/GSoC2020/Report/REPORT.md

 ### Mind Math Activity
 ##### Tasks Completed:
+* Sugarizer look & feel: use of Sugar toolbar and palette
-* Single Player mode and all of its workflows added and implemented
+* Single Player mode and all of its workflows.
-* Multiplayer player mode and all of its workflows added and implemented along with the Leaderboard screen.
+* Network integration: integrate Sugarizer presence to share the activity on the network so that multiple users could play together.
+Multiplayer player mode and all of its workflows implementation along with the Leaderboard screen.
-* Result screen added
-* Question generation and hint generation algorithms integrated
+* Question generation and hint generation algorithms.
-* Timer and non timer mode added
+* Timer and non timer mode
-* Localisation added
-* Tutorial added
-* Responsive Activity
+* Result screen
+* Sugarizer storage: load/save content into the Journal
+* Localisation:  User can use activity in different languages
+* Tutorial: an integrated documentation should be integrated to explain each feature of the activity
+* Responsive: content should adapt to any screen size, a fullscreen button should allow to mask the toolbar for smaller screens
+* Multi-device support: should work on any browser (Chrome, Firefox, Safari) and any platform (Android, iOS, Windows, Linux, MacOS) supported by Sugarizer

 *Play Screen*